sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - section-nuances.md

 ​

-For vertical sections, specifying the regular expression `".+"`   for the Match parameter is useful for repeating vertical sections that lack good anchor match candidates.
+For vertical sections, specifying the regular expression `".+"`   for the Match parameter can be useful for repeating vertical sections that lack good anchor match candidates.
 In these situations, you must also nest the section group in a parent section group.
 For more information, see [Table grid example](doc:sections-example-table-grid).